 Students are responsible for maintaining ethical and honest work practices during their time in the program.
-All work by students must be the students' original work, unless students cite appropriate sources from which the material was obtained.
+All academic work by students must be the students' original work, unless students cite appropriate sources from which the material was obtained.
 In particular, all wording in student assignments must be the students' own wording.
 If the wording of others is used, it must be so designated by being surrounded by quote marks, with the appropriate page number of the source given.
 Failure to designate with quote marks wording that did not originate with the student is plagiarism, a serious breach of academic honesty.
 Incidents of academic dishonesty, including plagiarism, will result in severe grade penalties and disciplinary proceedings.

 Students should be especially careful not to cut and paste material from other sources such as websites.
 All material from other sources must be sufficiently paraphrased to distinguish it from the wording of the original source.
 Cutting and pasting is a dangerous practice, as students may not sufficiently paraphrase material, resulting in plagiarism.
 Students must be very vigilant when using information from other sources.
-When taking notes from readings, be sure to paraphrase or else to use quote marks for others' language.
+Be careful, as well, when taking notes from readings.